Offline Traces Anlaysis

 Smoothing is a technique that reduces variations in plotted curves to improve the visual perception of trends or patterns in frequency response or level measurements.
 It is commonly used in audio analysis and equalization tasks to enhance clarity while considering the trade-off between noise reduction and preservation of important details.

-When you select the “Trace Settings” option in the Traces toolbar, a new window will open, where you can select desired octave banding for smoothing.
-Based on desired selection smoothing will be applied to all captured traces.
+When you select the “Trace Settings” option in the Traces toolbar, a new window will open, where you can select the desired octave banding for smoothing.
+Based on the desired selection, smoothing will be applied to all captured traces.

-The smoothed curve with the chosen option looks like below figure.
+The smoothed curve with the chosen option looks like the figure below.

 Recorder Settings